reselbob/orbilicious/README.md

 - _Test: `rules.test.ts` — `it('rules 11-17: runCycle halts on trading block, and candidate evaluation handles positions, duplicates, and missing bars')`_

-14. Existing-position management follows this order: if the position has no entry price, it is skipped; if there are no session bars, it is skipped; if the current bar is earlier than `FORCE_EXIT_TIME`, it is skipped; at or after `FORCE_EXIT_TIME`, the position is only closed if the latest close is favorable relative to entry price, meaning `latestClose >= entryPrice` for longs or `latestClose <= entryPrice` for shorts.
+14. Existing-position management follows this order: if the position has no entry price, it is skipped; if there are no session bars, it is skipped; if the current bar is earlier than `FORCE_EXIT_TIME`, it is skipped; at or after `FORCE_EXIT_TIME`, the position is only closed if the latest close is at or better than entry (profit or break-even) — meaning `latestClose >= entryPrice` for longs or `latestClose <= entryPrice` for shorts.

 - _Test: `rules.test.ts` — `it('rules 11-17: runCycle halts on trading block, and candidate evaluation handles positions, duplicates, and missing bars')`_